Lawrence Pryor, Wade E. Coates, Paul S.U. Kang, Al Haub, Judge Laura Pryor,

 National Hydropower Association, Waterpower week, Washington DC, Hydrovision -Portland OR, Pacific Marine Expo, Seattle WA,

-NOAA NW Fish Culture conference Portland OR, visited hatcheries throughout the Northwest, Tribal, Commercial, State Game dept. managed, Utility owned and managed, USFW managed, USACoE owned, Private, Non Profit.
+AFS NW Fish Culture conferences Portland OR, Victoria BC, visited hatcheries throughout the Northwest, Tribal, Commercial, State Game dept. managed, Utility owned and managed, USFW managed, USACoE owned, Private, Non Profit.

 He has developed many fisherman (recreational, tribal, and commercial), fisheries managers’, associations, resources, contacts and friends.